Who should not use cryotherapy?

 Immediate Impacts to Cryotherapy

-The immediate impact to cryotherapy is certainly a sense of extreme cold, which can trigger some physical discomfort, such as numbness or irritation.
-It’s common for one to experience temporary numbness as the temperature drops.
-These common side effects usually subside once your body returns to it’s normal temperature.
+The immediate impact of cryotherapy is certainly a sense of extreme cold.
+This sense will naturally cause some physical discomfort, such as numbness or irritation.
+As the temperature drops, it’s very usual to experience temporary numbness.
+This will disappear as your body gets back to its usual temperature.

-Skin changes are more likely to increase as you are exposed to the low temperatures of a cryotherapy chamber, and some experience irritation to the skin or frostbite, in some severe cases.
+When you get in the cryo chamber, you’ll probably experience some skin changes as well.
+Some experience skin irritation, and in severe cases, you can experience some frostbite.
 To avoid these extreme impacts, it’s advised to add layers and cover your hands, feet, and other extremities so that risks are minimized.
 Frostbite should not be taken lightly.

-Although cryotherapy has many benefits and can help with muscle recovery and skin rejuvenation, there are some long-term potential side effects to be aware of, such as nerve damage.
-Those with pre-existing neurological conditions should tread lightly and proceed with caution.
+There are some potential long-term cryotherapy side effects, such as nerve damage.
+Those with pre-existing neurological conditions should proceed with caution.

 Allergic or Unusual Cryotherapy Side Effects

 Aside from the more common physical impacts to cryotherapy, there are also instances of more unusual or allergic reactions.
-For example, cold urticaria is a skin reaction to cold that results in red, itchy hives, which can occur with some people especially prone to cold-related allergies.
+For example, cold urticaria is a skin reaction to cold that results in red, itchy hives.
+People prone to cold-related allergies will most likely experience it.

 Side effects of cryogenesis